Neoshrimp/dnSpy-Unity-mono-unity2021.xx/README.md

+# umpatcher update for Unity versions 2021.xx
+*by Neoshrimp*

+Mono project structure seems to have changed quite a bit going from 2020.xx to 2021.xx.
+So much so that the current umpacher is unable to handle it.
+This fork attempts to fix that.

+Main changes:
+- Most of the git actions and checks for target repo (dnSpy-mono) were removed.
+- Added missing dependencies (libatomic_ops, brotli) and patched corresponding project files (clrcompression.targets)
+- Changed source code patcher to accommodate the new structure and fix some bugs.

+Backwards compatibility with previous unity version was **not** tested.

+Built mono for 2021.3.18f1-mbe (commit hash: 81a7696b7c1960113bebfe610ac3e693c7d41fce) is available at releases

+Many thanks to this [blog post](https://blog.csdn.net/Ricardo0012/article/details/127103492) for saving hours of debugging.

+---

 This repo contains all files needed to build `mono.dll` & `mono-2.0-bdwgc.dll` with debugging support for Unity.

 The `master` branch contains the original files.
 You have to check out the `dnSpy` branch to build everything.
 Use VS2017.